 - “A multi-stage filter with a washable prefilter and smart sensor”

-GPS takes that plain-language input and maps it to real filed patents across jurisdictions, companies, and timeframes.
+GPS takes that plain-language input and maps it to existing patents filed across jurisdictions, companies, and timeframes.

 Whether you’re: